Best Beard Oil Reviews - 6 Top Rated Brands

-The beard grooming industry has seen a pretty substantial supply of beard oils, most, if not all, of which, have been touted by their manufacturers as being beneficial for any beard-sporting gentleman looking to improve the health and appearance of his facial hair.
+The beard grooming industry has seen a pretty substantial supply of the best beard oils, most, if not all, of which, have been touted by their manufacturers as being beneficial for any beard-sporting gentleman looking to improve the health and appearance of his facial hair.

 Look, my beard is very important to me and after hearing so much fuss about oils for facial hair, I decided to check out a few brands.

-After experimenting with 17 different oils so far—all with high user ratings—I’m happy to report that my beard has indeed experienced the benefits (yes, it’s looking real sexy right now!).
+After experimenting with 17 different beard oils so far—all with high user ratings—I’m happy to report that my beard has indeed experienced the benefits (yes, it’s looking real sexy right now!).

 I like to mix things up and am always open to trying new ones as long as they are not too expensive, and to be on the safe side, have been getting mostly positive reviews from users.